Frequently Asked Questions

 Fraternities have abolished hazing at the national level, and on top of that, hazing is prohibited by the University as well as by state and federal laws.
 Hazing should not occur in your fraternity experience at UCSB.
 New members will go through new member education programs, but these programs should not last more than a quarter.
 You will learn about alcohol and other substance misuse and abuse, preventing sexual harassment and interpersonal violence , organizational history both locally and nationally, and information specific to the chapter you join (values, mission statement, etc.).
 Your new member period should be a beneficial one that creates and fosters a fraternity experience focused on brotherhood and character development.
 We want you to be set up for future success.
 If you believe that you experience behavior not aligned with our values or are concerned about a friend, please let us know by clicking here so that we can resolve the matter.

-Sign Up for Spring Recruitment
+Sign Up for FAlL Recruitment

 Interested in Joining?